Chapter 1: Cuts

 Jinwon slowly turned his emotionless eyes to her.
 HaYeon’s smile dropped instantly, confused as to why his response had no energy.

 “Can he… hear me?”
-HaYeon asked the nurse who was just wrapping up on what nurses do.
+HaYeon asked the nurse who was just wrapping up on checking his health’s status.

 “Mmhmm,” the nurse optimistically nodded.

 “Why is he staring at me like that?”
 HaYeon asked.

 “Maybe he doesn’t.
 Considering what he has gone through, memory loss is very common,” the nurse smiled like it was nothing.
 “But considering how early he has woken up you don’t have to worry.
 His memories will probably come back in no time.”
 She bowed and then left.

 Mr. and Mrs. Kim entered the room and found the room to be silent.
 They thought HaYeon would be talking non-stop, and that Jinwon would laugh, but the air was quiet and it was stale.
 No one was talking.
 No one was smiling either.

 Tears pooled as she scanned Jinwon’s face.
 Her brother always smiled whenever she was around.
 He always laughed at everything she said back then.
 However this stiffened reaction was not the way she imagined him at all.
 “It’s impossible,” she tried telling herself.
 “He would never forget me.”
 But the reality was no joke.
 This turn of events would surely change everything.
 She got up and turned her head away, trying not to show her tears to her parents.
 Never had she sobbed as hard as this and she hated the feeling of this vulnerability.
 She wanted to stop crying but it just wouldn’t stop at will.

 “Dear?
 What’s wrong?”
 Mr. Kim asked.
 HaYeon didn’t answer.
 Mr. and Mrs. Kim glanced at each other worriedly.
 What they feared certainly made them panic.